yueliu1999/Awesome-Deep-Graph-Clustering/README.md

   year={2022}
 }

+@inproceedings{liuyue_RGC,
+  title={Reinforcement Graph Clustering with Unknown Cluster Number}, author={Liu, Yue and Liang, Ke and Xia, Jun and Yang, Xihong and Zhou, Sihang and Liu, Meng and Liu, Xinwang and Li, Stan Z}, booktitle={Proceedings of the 31st ACM International Conference on Multimedia}, pages={3528--3537}, year={2023}
+}

 @article{RGAE,
   title={Rethinking Graph Auto-Encoder Models for Attributed Graph Clustering}, author={Mrabah, Nairouz and Bouguessa, Mohamed and Touati, Mohamed Fawzi and Ksantini, Riadh},